jerrod-lessel/postfire-debris-flow/METHODS.md

 | **R** | How much rain falls, in mm, over 15 minutes | You choose the design storm |
 | **B, Ct, Cf, Cs** | Fitted constants from the paper | -3.63, 0.41, 0.67, 0.70 |

-Basins are classed Low (P below 0.2), Moderate (0.2 to 0.6) and High (0.6 and above).
 The model is also run backwards to answer the more useful question: how much rain does this basin need to reach a 50% chance?
 That is the number warning systems actually use, because a forecaster can compare it directly against a predicted storm.

+### Likelihood classes, and why High starts at 60%

+Basins are classed **Low** (P below 0.2), **Moderate** (0.2 to 0.6) and **High** (0.6 and above).

+These breaks are this project's convention, not a published USGS classification.
+USGS emergency assessments display likelihood in five equal-interval classes: 0 to 20, 20 to 40, 40 to 60, 60 to 80 and 80 to 100 percent (USGS Landslide Hazards Program, scientific background; the 2013 Mountain Fire assessment plates show the same five bins).
+Here the bottom USGS class becomes Low, the middle two are merged into Moderate, and the top two become High.
+Every break therefore falls on a USGS class boundary.

+60% was chosen over 50% as the High cutoff for two reasons.
+50% falls in the middle of a USGS class, not on a boundary.
+And a coin flip is not what most readers mean by "high": 60% means a debris flow is more likely than not by a clear margin.

+The cutoff matters well beyond the colours.
+It defines the certainty map, the always / sometimes / never stability classes, and the BAER anchor agreement, so every count in the sensitivity results depends on it.
+It is set in `m1.hazard_class` and mirrored as `sensitivity.HIGH_P`.

+### How the two maps relate

+The two map views use different probabilities, and that is intentional:

+- **Rainfall needed** shows, for each basin, the 15-minute rainfall that gives a **50%** chance of a debris flow.
+- **Certainty** asks whether a basin reaches **60%** in a **24 mm/hr** storm, under each of the six parameter combinations.

+The model makes the link between them exact.
+Rainfall enters M1 only as a multiplier inside the score X, so in every basin X = B + k·R for some basin-specific k.
+The 50% point is where X = 0 and the 60% point is where X = ln(0.6/0.4) = 0.405, so the rainfall needed for 60% is always (0.405 − B) / (−B) times the rainfall needed for 50%.
+With the 15-minute coefficient B = −3.63, that ratio is 1.11 for every basin.

+So a basin is High at 24 mm/hr exactly when its 50% threshold is at or below 24 / 1.11 = **21.6 mm/hr**.
+A basin whose threshold falls between 21.6 and 24 mm/hr needs less than 24 mm/hr to reach a coin flip, but is not High at 24 mm/hr.
+Bridge basin 196 is an example: its threshold is 23.1 mm/hr, its chance at 24 mm/hr is 53%, and it would need about 25.7 mm/hr to reach 60%.
+It is correctly "not High", even though it looks like it should be on the rainfall map.

 ## Three ways this model is easy to get wrong